audreyjames/SQL/README.md

 [Link to detailed project documentation]

-## Skills Demonstrated
+## Skills Proven

-- Data Modeling
+Data Modeling
-- Complex Joins and Subqueries
+Complex Joins and Subqueries
-- Indexing and Performance Tuning
+Indexing and Tuning Performance
-- Stored Procedures and Functions
-- Transaction Management
-- Data Warehousing and ETL Processes
-- Data Analysis and Reporting
+Stored procedures are a way to encapsulate Transaction Management Data Warehousing and ETL Processes Data Analysis and Reporting

 ## Contact

-If you have any questions or would like to get in touch, feel free to reach out via [email@example.com](mailto:email@example.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile).
+Should you have any questions or wish to get in touch, you can mail me at example@example.com or link up with me on LinkedIn.